rahulotwani/lexical-analyser/README.md

 # lexical-analyser
-A simple implementation of lexical analyser in python built as an assignment for Compiler Design class.
+A simple implementation of a lexical analyser in Python built as an assignment for Compiler Design class.